-"Your coordination is painfully lousy," he said bluntly.
+"Your coordination is painfully lousy," he told Cloud, as if this was new information.
 "After failing your test yesterday, they're only giving you one more chance.
 The next exam is in four weeks.
 During that time, you will report here every morning in place of your usual combat class unless I specify otherwise."

 Cloud blinked owlishly and his insides shriveled up a little.
 He was going to have to play high-intensity dodge ball for the next four weeks?

 "Now, I want you to gather up all the tennis balls, put them in the bucket, and leave them outside the door."
 And with that, the man spun on his heel and marched towards the exit.

 What?
 That was it?
 "You're leaving?"
 Cloud asked.

 "Yes.
 And you may leave as soon as you've done as I asked."

 "But wait!
 I don't—what am I to call you, sir?"